A Meeting

 Gail Chumbley is the author of the two-part memoir “River of January,” and “River of January: Figure Eight.”
 Chumbley has penned two plays, as well.
 “Clay” on the life of Senator Henry Clay, and “Wolf By The Ears,” exploring the beginnings of racism and slavery.

-The link tying the 1860’s to the 21st Century?
-Convincing poor whites that the worst white man is still a better president than the best black man.
+The 21st Century rallying cry echoes that of an earlier century.
+The worst white man is still better than the best man of color.
 (And I don’t mean Joe Biden.)

 gailchumbley@ymail.com